tildearrow/furnace/doc/1-intro/glossary.md

 **supersaw**: a sound made up of multiple saw waves at slightly different frequencies to achieve a chorusing effect.

-**tick rate**: the rate at which the software controlling a sound chip sends commands to it.
+**tick rate**: the number of times per second that the sound engine moves forward. all notes and effects are quantized to this rate.
 - this usually corresponds to the frame rate the system uses for video, approximately 60 for NTSC and 50 for PAL.

 **unsigned**: a digital representation of a number that can only be positive.
 - if an imported raw sample sounds recognizable but heavily distorted, it's likely to be signed interpreted as unsigned or vice-versa.

-**.vgm**: a file containing the log of data sent to a soundchip during sound playback.
+**.vgm**: Video Game Music. a file containing the log of data sent to a sound chip during sound playback.
 - saving to a .vgm file may be compared to "converting text to outlines" or similar irreversible processes. the results cannot be loaded back into the tracker.
 - different versions of the VGM format have different capabilities, with trade-offs. older versions may lack chips or features; newer versions may not be compatible with some software.
 - samples are stored uncompressed.
 PCM streams (such as DualPCM) can quickly take up a huge amount of space.